ReFreezed/LuaWebGen/Reference.md

 #### fori

-Two versions of a simplified `for` statement.
+Two versions of a simplified `for` statement:

 ```markdown
 {{fori dog in data.dogs}}